open/close all folders

 - Of the only two "religious characters" to actually appear in Dino Attack RPG, Pharisee is definitely this.
 He's a tough-as-nails fellow who not only spends time reciting the Bible, but believes it is his divine right to impart justice on others, to the point where at times he looks no better than the criminals he mercilessly beats up.
 Shaw on the other hand is the complete inverse, seeing as she really only uses religion as a form of comfort in desperate times.

-- Whole armies in Warhammer 40000, but most notably the Space Marines — Super Soldier warrior monks in Power Armour, with a prayer and a really big gun for every occasion.
+- Whole armies in Warhammer 40,000, but most notably the Space Marines — Super Soldier warrior monks in Powered Armor, with a prayer and a really big gun for every occasion.

 - Most Space Marine Chapters have Chaplains or equivalents thereof.
-Warrior-priests in black Power Armor and skull-faced helms wielding maces who spread the Emperor's word and kick ass while doing so.
+Warrior-priests in black Powered Armor and skull-faced helms wielding maces who spread the Emperor's word and kick ass while doing so.

 - The Tower social link in Persona 3 is a monk whose in game profile describes as looking like a gangster, spending every weekend chain-smoking and drinking heavily in a night club.
 He still takes religion seriously though.
 Get far enough along his Social Link, and he decides to reconnect with his family (whom he ran out on before becoming a monk).

-- Janos Audron: True, while the God he is devoted to turned out to be a selfish, manipulative Eldritch Abomination, Janos is unaware of this and is pious, priestly and one of the most powerful warriors of his race.
+- Legacy of Kain: True, while the God Janos Audron is devoted to turned out to be a selfish, manipulative Eldritch Abomination, Janos is unaware of this and is pious, priestly and one of the most powerful warriors of his race.

 - Gaira Caffeine of Samurai Shodown.
 Bonus points for his weapon being an oversized set of prayer beads.